 A Taste of Passion – A Fabulous Dessert Using Monk Fruit

 2 ripe passion fruit or 4 large ripe strawberries

 1/8 tsp monk fruit

 When looking for a can of coconut cream choose one with as little liquid as you can find.
 When you shake the can you should hear no liquid.
-And buy organic with as little additives as possible.
-Guar gum is common and does work, if the cream is thick, but otherwise tends to hinder the whip.
+And buy organic with as few additives as possible.
+Guar gum is common and does work if the cream is thick, but otherwise tends to hinder the whip.

 Chill the can of coconut cream in the refrigerator for 5-12 hours.
 If you do find to find a really thick can, 2 hours is enough.
 Chill the mixing bowl as well.
 You may want to try Natural Value Organic Coconut Milk, 13.5 Ounce Cans (Pack of 12) or you can also get Native Forest Organic Premium Coconut Cream, Unsweetened, 5.4 Ounce (Pack of 12).

 Scoop the pulp of the passion fruit into the bowl, add the monk fruit and whip to soft peaks.
 I left the seeds in.
 They can, of course, be removed with some effort.

 Keep covered in the refrigerator until just before serving.